trendgetraenkdesjahres/PHP-CLI-Framework/README.md

 ```
 .
- |-config.ini       individual configurations
+ |-config.ini       individual configurations --- create symlink to this file
  |-functions.php    if you don't know where to put stuff else
- |-start.php        execution file
+ |-start.php        execution file --- create symlink to this file
  |-cli/             folder for cli-specific code
  |-inc/             includes
- |-programm/        THE PLACE TO CODE YOUR SCRIPT (will be executed alphabetically)
+ |-programm/        THE PLACE TO CODE YOUR SCRIPT (will be executed alphabetically)  --- create symlink to this folder
 ```